How to Rent An Apartment in Sapporo

 For short-term rentals in Sapporo, contact us and we will introduce you to an agent that can help.

-If you have visa that allows you to stay in Japan for longer periods – like a student visa or a working visa – you might consider a long-term rental.
-Long-term rentals in Sapporo can offer many more options in terms of location and amenities, and will be considerably less expensive than other housing options in Sapporo.
+If you have a visa that allows you to stay in Japan for longer periods – like a student visa or a working visa – you might consider a long-term rental.
+Long-term rentals in Sapporo can offer many more options in terms of location and amenities, and will be considerably less expensive than short term rentals.